pilight/pilight/docs/source/programs/send.rst

 DESCRIPTION
 ===========

 ``pilight-send`` is a tool to send data to a pilight daemon instance.
-It is a more versatile tool than ``pilight-control``, because it does not require the device to be previously configured.
+It is a more versatile tool than ``pilight-control``, because it does not require the device to be configured in pilight.

 It can be used to send signals for any pilight protocol that supports sending.